 In real life, Beatrice died very young.
 It is unclear whether Dante really knew her well, or whether he merely used her as an allegory for spiritual love.

-In addition to the main characters, Dante encountes a large number of minor mythological creatures and demons as well as souls of the damned, based on real people.
+In addition to the main characters, Dante encounters a large number of minor mythological creatures and demons as well as souls of the damned, based on real people.
 Some of these encounters are very fleeting in nature, while at other times Dante stops to converse with the spirits.

 Fra Alberigo was a friar and member of the Guelph political party in Florence.
 Alberigo had his cousin and his son killed when they were guests at a banquet hosted by Alberigo.
 This act of treachery earned Alberigo a place in the Ninth Circle of Hell.